Controlling energy delivery with bistable nanostructures: Materials and methods

-We define the performance $p \equiv P_\text{use} / P^\text{eq}_\text{use}$, to be the probability of the Machine being in a usable charged state normalized by the equilibrium value. $P_\text{use}$ is the fraction of time steps where the Machine length $m$ is larger than the length at the energy barrier and the Machine/Source are not in a doubly-bound complex, which indicates how often the Machine is ready to use this energy to perform a task.
-In equilibrium, \ie, when no Source is present, this can be calculated analytically to obtain $P^\text{eq}_\text{use}$.
-The performance $p$ is their ratio.
-The power $\mathcal{P} \equiv \varDelta N_\text{cycles} / T_\text{sim} \varDelta E_\text{M}$ quantifies the rate that work can be done by the Machine, and is calculated from the excess number of Machine cycles in a time window $T_\text{sim}$ compared to the equilibrium system, $\varDelta N_\text{cycles} \equiv N_\text{cycles} - N_\text{cycles}^\text{eq}$, times the energy capacity of the Machine.
+quantifies the rate that work can be done by the Machine beyond what can be done without the Source.
+The relevant quantity is the number of charging events (uncharged-to-charged-to-uncharged transitions) observed in the Machine in a time window $T_\text{sim}$, which we call the number of Machine actions.
+The power is calculated from the excess number of Machine actions in the presence of the Source compared to the equilibrium system of the Machine alone,

+times the energy capacity of the Machine.
+We define the relative action rate as their ratio

+measuring the number of actions of the Machine per unit time in the presence of the Source divided by the number of actions without the Source.
+The power is qualitatively similar to the performance given the relation between actions and performance (see Fig.~\ref{fig:actions}), and is positive roughly when $p>1$ (see SM).

 The energy efficiency $\eta_\text{e} \equiv \varDelta\EM / \varDelta\ES$ of a single energy-transfer event is the ratio of the energy capacities.
 When $\eta_\text{e}=1$, $100\%$ of the Source's energy is transferred to the Machine, and $\eta_\text{e} < 1$ is required for the mechanism to be thermodynamically favorable.
-Additionally, the number efficiency $\eta_\text{n} \equiv \varDelta N_\text{cycles} / N_\text{re}$ is the ratio of the number of additional Machine charging events (compared to equilibrium) to the number of Source recharging events.
-When $\eta_\text{n}=1$, then every charged Source eventually charges the Machine, but transitions to the waste state and spontaneous Source-discharging events cause this to be lower.
+Additionally, the number efficiency $\eta_\text{n} \equiv \varDelta N_\text{actions} / N_\text{re}$ is the ratio of the number of additional Machine charging events (compared to equilibrium) to the number of Source recharging events.
+When $\eta_\text{n}=1$, then every charged Source eventually charges the Machine, providing an action that would not have occurred in equilibrium.
+However, transitions to the waste state and spontaneous Source-discharging events cause this to be lower.
 Notice also that this is necessarily concentration dependent.
-The total efficiency $\eta \equiv \eta_e \eta_n$ quantifies the fraction of energy input into the system via charged Source structures that is converted into charged Machine structures.
+The total efficiency